 The chemical in marijuana responsible for the high, Tetrahydrocannabinol or THC, acts on cannabinoid receptors in the brain.
 The THC in it can cause effects for as little as a few minutes or as long as 8 hours depending on how it was taken and how much THC was consumed.
 Marijuana is usually inhaled through paraphernalia like pipes or vaporized.
 It can also be ingested orally; its extract is sometimes used in baked goods to get high.

 There is evidence supporting medical use of marijuana and some states have legalized its use for conditions such as glaucoma, cancer, and HIV-related weight loss.
 However, studies show negative long-term effects from using Marijuana, same in case of other recreational drugs like Alcohol, Heroin, Khat, LSD, Inhalants etc.

 Addiction and Overdose

-As many as 1 in every 10 marijuana users become addicted to marijuana, and heavy users are at much greater risk for addiction.
-Addiction to marijuana occurs when users become hooked on the drug’s effects on the body to the point in which their lives revolve around using marijuana and they cannot function without it.
-People suffering from marijuana addiction look to maintain the feelings of euphoria experienced during a high.
-Addiction may lead to dependency on the marijuana as well as withdrawal symptoms of marijuana, which may include:
+As many as 1 in every 10 marijuana users become addicted to it, and heavy users are at much greater risk for addiction.
+Addiction occurs when users become hooked on the drug’s effects on the body to the point in which their lives revolve around using it and they cannot function without it.
+People suffering from its addiction look to maintain the feelings of euphoria experienced during a high.
+Addiction may lead to dependency on the marijuana as well as withdrawal symptoms, which may include: